How to install Buddy Enterprise on DigitalOcean

 - 4 GB RAM

 - If you're planning to run heavy workloads on your instance we recommend assigning at least 8GB of RAM.
-You can read more about the system requirements of Buddy GO here.
+You can read more about the system requirements of Buddy Enterprise here.

 We do not recommend using one-click apps because of possible Docker version compatibility problems.